Mengmouxu/SceneGen/README.md

 For detailed training configurations, please refer to `configs/generation/ss_scenegen_flow_img_train.json` and change the parameters as needed.

 ## 🧪 Evaluation
-To generate the 3D scenes on the 3D-FUTURE test set using SceneGen model, use the following command:
+To generate the 3D scenes on the 3D-FUTURE test set using the SceneGen model, use the following command:
 ```
 bash scenegen_eval.sh
 ```